 The Euro (€) is the only accepted currency in France.
 For exchange rates please see your bank.
 Visa and Mastercard are widely accepted in shops, hotels and restaurants.
 In France, Visa is the most commonly used credit card.
 Debit cards displaying Cirrus, EC or Visa symbol and credit cards may be used to withdraw cash from cashpoint machines if you know your PIN.
 Travellers’ cheques are not now easily exchanged in France.

 Do you have an infant and wonder if you have enough space in the car for all the bulky things that baby needs?
 You shouldn’t worry.
-We can provide a Baby Pack (suitable for the under 2’s) for just £14 per week which includes a camping cot and high chair.
+We can provide High Chairs and Cots (suitable for the under 2’s) for £2 per day.

 Barbecues are ideal for making the most of those warm summer evenings, and are available for hire free of charge on all our sites.